Tutorial Gateway

 Java Arrays.copyOf Method

-The Java Arrays.copyOf Method is one of the Java Array Methods, which is to copy the array content into a new array of user-specified length.
-In this article, we will show how to copy Java Array to a new array with examples.
-The basic syntax of the Arrays.copyOf in Java Programming language is as shown below.
+The Java Arrays.copyOf Method is one of the Array Methods, which is to copy the array content into a new array of user-specified length.
+This article will show how to copy an Array to a new one with examples.
+The basic syntax of the Arrays.copyOf in Java Programming language is shown below.

 Java Arrays.copyOf Method syntax

-The Java Programming Language provides nine different Java Arrays copyof methods to copy the specified Java Array to New Array.
-While coping Array:
+The Java Programming Language provides nine different Arrays copyof methods to copy the specified array to New.
+While coping:

-The following Java arrays copyof method will accept the Boolean Array and Array length as the parameters and copies the Java Boolean array to a new array of user-specified length.
+The following Java arrays copyof method will accept the Boolean Array and length as the parameters and copy that to a new one of user-specified length.

 public static boolean copyOf(Boolean[] anBooleanArray, int newLength); // It will return Boolean Array